Action off Noordhinder Bank: German sortie

-Early on 1 May 1915, two German seaplanes departed Zeebrugge to reconnoitre the Thames but one of the aircraft had engine trouble and made a forced landing.
-The other seaplane crew reported four British trawlers off Noordhinder Bank, north of Ostend.
+Early on 1 May 1915, two German seaplanes departed Zeebrugge to reconnoitre the Thames Estuary but one of the aircraft had engine trouble and made a forced landing.
+The other seaplane crew reported four British trawlers north of Ostend, off the Noordhinder Bank, a shoal between Antwerp and the mouth of the Thames.
 Schoemann sailed with the torpedo boats SMS A2 and A6 to rescue the crew and destroy the trawlers.
-The crew of the seaplane were rescued by a Dutch freighter and taken to the Noordhinder lightship, whence they were returned to land by a U-boat.
+The crew of the seaplane was rescued by a Dutch freighter and taken to the Noordhinder lightship, whence they were returned to land by a U-boat.